ResearchSoftwareInstitute/DSInternshipICEES/Trivariate_Example/README.md

 # DSInternshipICEES
-Repository for Rise Wang's project work with the ICEES API
+Repository for Rose Wang's project work with the ICEES API